"We want our students to be active, to be fit, and to be well. The student recreation

-The fitness center's construction is paid for by corporate and private donors and state development funding.
+The fitness center's construction was paid for by corporate and private donors and state development funding.
 The Student Government Association voted in 2016 to authorize a new per-student fee beginning in Fall 2017 to cover the center's annual operating budget.
 The fee is $125 per semester for full-time undergraduate students and $63 per semester for part-time undergrad students.

 A 2013 student survey conducted by the Student Government Association found strong support for building a new facility.
 In November 2016, SGA voted overwhelmingly in favor of formal plans for the center, as well as a plan to enact a new student fee to support its operations.

 WHAT DOES THE FACILITY CONSIST OF?

-It will have expanded free weight and cardio exercise rooms for weight training and fitness instruction, and two rooms for group exercise, Zumba, yoga, and wellness programs.
-There will be space for recreational sports such as volleyball, basketball, and indoor soccer, and modern locker rooms with private showers as well.
-The center will also include an indoor social gathering and programming space and outdoor patio with a healthy food and beverage center.
-The recreation and fitness center will have dedicated space for three of our NCAA Division I sports teams: men’s and women’s soccer and women’s softball.
-They will house their offices and locker rooms in the new building.
+It has expanded free weight and cardio exercise rooms for weight training and fitness instruction, and two rooms for group exercise, yoga, and wellness programs.
+There is a space for recreational sports such as volleyball, basketball, and indoor soccer, and modern locker rooms with private showers as well.
+The center includes an indoor social gathering and programming space and outdoor patio with a healthy food and beverage center.
+The recreation and fitness center has dedicated office space and locker rooms for three of our NCAA Division I sports teams: men’s and women’s soccer and women’s softball.

 WHAT IS THE RESIDUAL IMPACT OF THIS